Victoria Vesna: Artwork

 Through creative research, she examines perception and identity shifts in connection with scientific innovation as well as examining bio and nanotechnology through art.

 Exhibitions include Spaceship Earth at the Centre of Contemporary Art Znaki Czasu in Toruń (2011) and MORPHONANO at the Beall Center for Art and Technology, Irvine, California (2012).

 Artweek reviewer Claudine Isé writes, “Vesna has created a number of Web-based works that examine the dichotomy between concepts of “virtual’ and ‘concrete.’
 Her on-line projects include an upcoming electronic conference about the cultural production of death as well as a popular site called Bodies INCorporated, which gives visitors an opportunity to design their own ‘cyber bodies’ from a selection of organic and synthetic textures, such as water, lava, chocolate, rubber or plastic.”

+Sound and vibration is central in Vesna's practice, as Claire Farago, the art historian, writes: "it’s more than sound – it’s also vibration and frequency.
+And not just any vibration, but the hum of the universe.
+In an interview with art historian Dobrila Denegri, Vesna describes the long term collaborative nature of her work which brings the art and science world together.

+Early Work

+Victoria Vesna produced and directed "Stephen Hawking: Life in the Universe CD," an interactive CM-ROM software program, for MetaTools (1996).
+Based on an essay by Stephen Hawking, the software combined animations, data visualizations, and interactive elements to explore cosmology, particle physics, black holes, and the possibility of life beyond Earth.

 Author

-In Christopher Hanson's review of her book Database aesthetics: Art in the age of information overflow, he says that Vesna provides an engaging collection of essays about changing aesthetics in interactive art and its relationship to the database.
+In Christopher Hanson's review of her book Database Aesthetics: Art in the age of information overflow, he says that Vesna provides an engaging collection of essays about changing aesthetics in interactive art and its relationship to the database.

+Vesna is the North American Editor for AI & Society journal (Springer Verlag, UK), and on the advisory board of Technoetic Arts: A Journal of Speculative Research (Intellect, UK).

-Personal life
+Personal Life

-Formerly married to Bogdan Maglich, Vesna has two children by that marriage, which ended in divorce.
+Victoria Vesna was married to nuclear physicist Bogdan Maglich, with whom she has two children.
+During this period, she collaborated with Maglich on the documentary Searching for Hidden Chambers Using Modern Physics, which received a CINE Golden Eagle Award and marked the beginning of her sustained engagement with art and science.

+From 2003 to 2023, Vesna was in a long-term partnership with nanoscientist James Gimzewski, a co-founder of the UCLA Art|Sci Center and longstanding collaborator on projects developed at the California NanoSystems Institute (CNSI) and the UCLA Broad Art Center.
+Their partnership significantly shaped her early art–science installations, including NanoMandala, Zero@WaveFunction, and Blue Morph.